-The WRDSB’s 2024-2025 Board Improvement and Equity Plan (BIEP) has identified four:
+The WRDSB’s 2024-2025 Board Improvement and Equity Plan (BIEP) identified four key areas and corresponding results statements.

-To achieve these results, we have identified:
+To achieve these results, we identified:

-• Performance indicators we will use to measure progress
+• Performance indicators used to measure progress

 Achievement